abracadaniel22/azerothcore-highelf/README.md

-# AzerothCore High Elf
+# AzerothCore High Elf custom race

 Mod to add High Elves as playable characters on Azeroth Core with support for mod-playerbots.
+By Abracadaniel22.

 ## Goals